slu-soc5650/syllabus/docs/grading.md

 # Assignments and Grading
 This section provides general details on the different types of assignments for this course.
 It also contains policies for submitting work, receiving feedback, and late work.
+A summary schedule with all due dates is available as part of the [Course Schedule](course-schedule.html).

 ## Assignments
 Your grade for this course will consist of a number of different assignments on which points may be earned.
 Each category of assignment is described below.